bixb922/crank-organ/doc-software/README.md

 * Fix configuration parameter to enable writing debug log to flash.
 * Fix all notes off of a register when turning off that register.
 * Fix bad formatting of this document (thanks to oatybiscuit for reporting)
+* New version of json cache in javascript/browser to make loading pages faster.
+* Add a bixb922.github.io page.
+First version of "Find my organ" on that page.
+* Fix favicon on web pages.

 # 22. Programming language